 \end{restatable} Recall that $\dim(\lh) = \dim(\hil)^2$: the dimension of the quantum Hilbert space thus plays an important role in determining the maximal cardinality of the ontic space.
 Furthermore, \cref{prop:coarsegrainings,prop:ancilla} together with \cref{th:CardinalityBounds} prove the bounds on the number of ontic space and the minimal ontic space cardinality to be invariant under the addition of incoherent coarse-grainings in the scenario, and also under a shift of representation of the operational (quantum) primitives.

-\paragraph*{Addendum:} after the first version of this work was released, related bounds on the number of ontic states in ontological models of operational theories were produced under different assumptions.
+\paragraph*{Addendum.} After the first version of this work was released, related bounds on the number of ontic states in ontological models of operational theories were produced under different assumptions.
 The work of~\cite{shahandeh_contextuality_2020} is also concerned with prepare-and-measure scenarios, and our \resources{} would be termed a subGPT there.
-A stronger upper bound was given in their theorem 3 that can be written as $\card{\ospace} = \dim(\mainr)$: the discrepancy between this bound and that of equation \eqref{eq:bounds on ontic space} comes from additional constraints related to the uniqueness of possible classical models, effectively building up a more constrained alternative to Spekkens' non-contextuality.
-In~\cite{schmid_structure_2020}, the original notion of Spekkens' non-contextuality is probed in a framework that includes preparations and measurements but also features a proper treatment of transformations.
-One key result of their work is that including the requirement of the non-contextual ontological representation of transformations strengthen the bound of \eqref{eq:bounds on ontic space} down to, loosely speaking,\footnote{There would be more to say about tomographic completeness assumptions: we use $\mainr$ as the representative vector space by analogy with our work, but for the proper description see~\cite{schmid_structure_2020}.} $\card{\Lambda} = \dim(\mainr)$.
+A stronger upper bound was given in their theorem 3 that can be written as $\card{\ospace} = \dim(\mainr)$: the discrepancy between this bound and that of equation \eqref{eq:bounds on ontic space} comes from additional constraints related to the uniqueness of possible classical models, effectively building up a more constrained alternative to both standard Spekkens noncontextuality and the present \vgrSC{classical}\vgr{operationally noncontextual ontological} model.
+In~\cite{schmid_structure_2020}, the standard notion of Spekkens noncontextuality is probed in a framework that includes preparations and measurements but also features a proper treatment of transformations.
+One key result of their work is that including the requirement of the noncontextual ontological representation of transformations strengthens the bound of \eqref{eq:bounds on ontic space} down to, loosely speaking,\footnote{There would be more to say about tomographic completeness assumptions: we use $\mainr$ as the representative vector space by analogy with our work, but for the proper description see~\cite{schmid_structure_2020}.} $\card{\Lambda} = \dim(\mainr)$.